Cloudxtreme/axe-1/doc/report.md

 We have tested the operational and axiomatic semantics of each model for equivalance on millions of small randomly-generated traces.
 Each such trace consists of ten instructions running on three threads.
-The small trace size is unfortunatly necessary due to the poor performance of the operational semantics.
-Nevertheless, this gives us some confidence that our models are indeed defining what we intend them to define.
+This gives us some confidence that our models are indeed defining what we intend them to define.

 We have constructed an HDL-level test bench that randomly generates sequences of memory instructions that are applied to the BERI memory subsytem.
 Before generating each test-sequence, a selection of shared memory addresses are picked at random to be used by that test-sequence (the number of addresses used is customisable).
 Each test-sequence results in a trace that is then checked by our tool.
-Figure 1 shows the performance of our checker in this role: we can check test-sequences containing a thousand instructions in a fraction of a second; however, checking several thousand instructions starts to become costly.
-At the time of writing, the latest stable version of our shared memory subsystem satisfies TSO on hundreds of thousands of thousand-element test-sequences, which provides a high degree of confidence in the hardware under test.
+Loads, stores, and read-modify-write instructions are generated with a 31.25% probability, and memory barriers with a 6.25% probability.
+Figures 1--4 shows the performance of our checker in this role: we can check test-sequences containing a thousand instructions in a fraction of a second; however, checking several thousand instructions starts to become costly.
+At the time of writing, the latest stable version of our shared memory subsystem satisfies TSO on millions of thousand-element test-sequences, which provides a high degree of confidence in the hardware under test.
 Soon we will apply our checker to a new, heavily refactored version of the memory subsystem.

-![Checking a 3-thread version of the BERI memory subsystem against TSO on randomly-generated instruction sequences.
-This graph contains 250 samples in total.
-Loads, stores, and read-modify-write instructions have each been generated with a 31.25% probability, and memory barriers with a 6.25% probability.
-Each test run uses up to four shared memory locations (the particular locations used are chosen randomly at the beginning of each test run).
-Version 2.3.1 of Yices has been used, with the `QF_LIA` logic specified.](3threads.png)

 References
 ==========